• Skip to main content

 If you've landed here, you probably already know that stocks are a significant driver of portfolio returns, and that index funds are a great, low-cost way to get immediate, broad diversification across asset classes.
 You also probably already know that Vanguard has some of the lowest fees around and has a solid track record of providing ETFs that accurately track their indexes.

 The Vanguard Total Stock Market ETF (VTI) provides similar broad exposure to the U.S. stock market, with the addition of small- and mid-caps.
 It was established in 2001.
 The fund seeks to track the CRSP US Total Market Index.
 This ETF holds over 3,500 U.S. stocks across all cap sizes.
 Specifically, VTI is comprised of roughly 82% large-cap, 12% mid-cap, and 6% small-cap stocks.
-In that sense, VOO comprises roughly 82% of VTI.
+In other words, VOO comprises roughly 82% of the broader VTI, so they have significant overlap.
+Put more simply, VOO is already inside of VTI.
+There is no stock in VOO that is not also in VTI.
+The mutual fund equivalent for VTI is VTSAX.

 VOO vs. VTI – Historical Performance